Better Out Than In With Aloe Azimov

 And if you enjoyed this episode, you’ll love Painting Boundaries with Painting Boundaries With Bean Nunnerley, Dream Jobs With John Cotrocois, and Laughs for All With Abby Stonehouse.

-ABOUT ALO AZIMOV
+ABOUT ALOE AZIMOV

-Alo Azimov is a cherished comedian, host, and producer on the Montréal stand-up scene.
+Aloe Azimov is a cherished comedian, host, and producer on the Montréal stand-up scene.
 She is also a delightful audience member.
 Her laughter is unmistakable and beautifully encouraging.
 It makes the whole show a better place.
-Alo’s stand-up offers an eclectic mix of hilarious musings on mental health, family problems, gender identity, and the absurd anecdotes that make life worth remembering.
-You can catch Alo on stages across the city, with regular appearances at Stand-up Saint Henri, the Polymic, and Tales of Gender Affirmation, which she founded and produces and which offers a supportive and empowering environment for queer and trans artists.
+Aloe’s stand-up offers an eclectic mix of hilarious musings on mental health, family problems, gender identity, and the absurd anecdotes that make life worth remembering.
+You can catch Aloe on stages across the city, with regular appearances at Stand-up Saint Henri, the Polymic, and Tales of Gender Affirmation, which she founded and produces and which offers a supportive and empowering environment for queer and trans artists.

 LISTENER QUESTION FROM MY HOUSE SMELLS REALLY BAD!
 PLEASE HELP!

-Dear Erica and Alo,
+Dear Erica and Aloe,

 I live in a student house with 3 other tenants, I'm only really friends with 2 of them although not through lack of effort, the other girl just does not give me nor anyone the time of day.
 Always awkward in passing and never more than a one-word response in conversation.
 She is somewhat friends with the other girl we live with and she has told me that she hasn't washed her bedding all year - maybe 10months.
 She is disgusting, her room smells vile of just body odur from I can only assume is clothes and bedding that's gone unwashed and is so messy and dirty it looks like it should be on a hoarder programme.